Simply speaking, investment is the act of putting your money into an asset with the expectation that you will receive back more than you put in.

 Again, this question has a simple initial answer: no more than you can afford to lose.

 This comes back to what kind of investor you are.
 Remember that if you decide you want to be investor ‘A’ (high-risk, high return) then you need to remember that the capital you invest may very likely be lost, despite the potential of a ‘big win’.
 Keep this in mind when deciding how much money you can afford to plough into a venture.

 If you’re Type B, the long term, low-risk investor, then you may need to invest more money in order to make substantial returns.
 However, don’t be fooled into thinking that low-risk means ‘no-risk’.
 No investment is ‘no-risk’, and so you should always be aware of how much you can afford to lose before you invest anything.

+For those Type B investors who are looking for low risk options to pay off further down the line, experts may advise bonds rather than stocks or anything of higher risk.
+A bond is essentially you agreeing to loan a company (or the government) money.
 For this reason, bonds are traditionally seen as the ‘safer’ investment option.
-The money you make on a bond is essentially the company paying you interest on your loans, just as you have to pay on your own credit card or bank loans.
+The money you make on a bond is the company paying you interest on your loan, just as you have to pay on your own credit card or bank loans.

 4. Should I choose my own stocks?

-With the new investment section in the Oval app you can invest in a number of different stocks that have been subdivided into categories for your benefit.
-For example, our “Women at the table” investment fund allows you to invest in companies that ensure that at least 20% of board members are women.
-Perfect for experienced or first time investors, the Oval investment section lets you invest in and follow the stocks of your choice.
+In the Oval investment section you have the opportunity to invest in a number of products that have been designed specifically for Oval users.
+Each product contains a select number of stocks from companies that represent the goal of that product.
+For example, our “Women at the table” investment product allows you to invest in companies that ensure that at least 20% of board members are women.

 Your capital is at risk, and past performance may not be a reliable indicator of future results.
 Oval Money is not permitted to provide financial advice, and if you have any questions please consult an expert.